 How do you create a daily routine?
-Have meals at the same times every day.
-Go to sleep and wake at the same times every day, as best you can.
+Have meals at the same time every day.
+Go to sleep and wake up at the same time every day, as best you can.
 Start where you are and keep things simple.

-When you’re ready you can add more Ayurvedic practices to your routine.
-Self-massage with oil is a wonderful daily support, as is yoga asana, breathing practices and meditation. tongue scraping and nasya oil are also great practices to add.
-All of these things you can do in the morning, ending with yoga asana, breathing practices and meditation.
+When you’re ready, you can add more Ayurvedic practices to your routine.
+Self-massage with oil is wonderful daily support, as is yoga asana, breathing practices, and meditation.
+Tongue scraping and Nasya oil are also great practices to add.
+All of these things you can do in the morning, ending with yoga asana, breathing practices, and meditation.

 Do get to know the doshas.
 These will be like guideposts for you.
 Keep a food list on hand (what to eat and what not to eat for your dosha).
 Don’t worry about remembering it all, just refer to this list when you need it.
 And use your basic knowledge of the doshas to assist you in making choices for yourself.